 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 This horror is a hardcover edition that was published by Bantam on January 13, 2015 and has 352 pages.

-Other books by this author that I've reviewed include Odd Thomas, Forever Odd, Brother Odd, Odd Hours, Odd Apocalypse, Deeply Odd, The City, Odd Thomas: You Are Destined to Be Together Forever (Short Story).
+Other books by this author include Odd Thomas, Forever Odd, Brother Odd, Odd Hours, Odd Apocalypse, Deeply Odd, The City, Odd Thomas: You Are Destined to Be Together Forever (Short Story), The Silent Corner

 Seventh and last in the Odd Thomas horror lite series and revolving around an “ordinary” young man with a conscience who can see ghosts.

 I’ve been impressed with how Koontz makes me see Odd as an upright, idealistic young man, and his odd (unusual) way of looking at the world.

 This particular story is well-written and unsatisfying.
 It ends pretty much the way you expect — and as the title leads you to believe.
 But I hate being left hanging about who Annamaria was.
 Yes, she does give Odd an enigmatic explanation at the end about herself and the baby, and it’s not enough.
 Nor is there the usual companion ghost along with Odd.
 Well, okay, there is Rob Norwich and then at the very end, but it’s not the same as when Elvis, Frank Sinatra, or Alfred Hitchcock were hanging about.